Leigh on Mendip Memorial Hall

 The Trust is established to provide and maintain the Village Hall for the benefit of the inhabitants of Leigh on Mendip without distinction of political, religious or other opinions with the object of improving the quality of life for the inhabitants.
 The Hall is available for hire by any individual or organisation in accordance with the standard hiring agreement and scale of charges adopted for the year.
 It is intended that the scale of charges be sufficient to generate enough income to meet the ordinary expenditure incurred in providing the Hall.
 Significant improvements are funded by specific appeals, fund-raising and grants.
 The Management Committee is elected or appointed on an annual basis, with the officers being elected from the membership of the Committee.
 The Annual General Meeting is usually held in November.

-5) Future plans: To get the roof/ceiling watertight.
+5) Future plans: Mainly just to get the roof/ceiling watertight.
 Once this is achieved to repaint the damaged area and consider further repainting both in the main hall and the small meeting room.
-To increase our bookings to at least pre Covid levels when this proves practical to do so.
+To finalise plans for the quiz in the spring.

 The members of the Committee during the year and their appointing body if appropriate were: